biicode/docs/c++/installation.rst

 	1. From the Desktop, right-click the very bottom left corner of the screen to get the Power User Task Menu.
 	2. From the Power User Task Menu, click System.
 	3. Click the Advanced System Settings link in the left column.
-	4. In the System Properties window, click on the Advanced tab, then click the Environment Variables button near the bottom of that tab.
+	4. In the System Properties window, click on the Advanced tab, and then click the Environment Variables button near the bottom of that tab.
 	5. In the Environment Variables window, click "New" and add variable name HTTPS_PROXY and value "http://user:pass@proxy_ip:port"